 This popular killifish comes from West Africa where it lives in small streams and ponds in the rainforest.
 It grows to 2 1/2 inches.
 They are very easy to sex, the male having the characteristic, lyre-shaped tail.
 They need soft, acid water and are egg-hangers.
 They will lay a few eggs every day among the strands of a nylon wool mop suspended from a cork.

 Gardneri (Aphyosemion gardneri)

-This also comes from West Africa and grows to 2 3/4 inches/7 centimeters.
-It exists in two color forms, the yellow where the edges of the tail, anal and dorsal fins in the male are yellow, and the blue form where the yellow is replaced by a pale blue.
+This also comes from West Africa and grows to 2 3/4 inches.
+It exists in two color forms: the yellow where the edges of the tail, anal, and dorsal fins in the male are yellow and the blue form where the yellow is replaced by a pale blue.
 The female is very similar to all Aphyosemion females.
-It is another egg-hanger, eggs taking twenty-one to thirty days to hatch depending upon the temperature.
+It is another egg-hanger with eggs taking 21 to 30 days to hatch depending upon the temperature.

 08 of 12